News

 5

-John Shriver '80 about 9 years ago
+John Shriver '80 over 9 years ago

 The brickwork on the Metropolitan Storage building was just completely re-pointed, which you have to do every 100 years on a brick building.
 I presume MIT paid for that.
 MIT just did a lot of work on the DuPont Armory brickwork and flashing.
 They are also repairing the bearing corners of Kresge again.
 They just did a very sensitive renovation of the Chapel.